Early Childhood Education (ECE)

 Presents an overview of critical elements related to educating young children with disabilities or special needs in the early childhood setting.
 Topics include: typical and atypical development; legal requirements; research-based practices related to inclusion; teaming and collaboration; and accommodations and adaptations.
 This course examines how a disability or special need may impact a young child’s learning process.
 This course addresses children ages birth through 8 years.

-Prerequisite: Demonstrated college readiness in English (CCD.edu/CollegeReady) or ECE 1011 or ECE 1031 with a grade of C or better
+Prerequisite: ECE 1011 and ECE 2381 with a grade of C or better

 ECE 2621 | ECE Curriculum Development: Methods and Techniques